davidKolesar/C-Programming-Curriculum/README.md

 Write a program that evaluates a variable and calculates if it is a prime number.
 The variable should be able to be _any_ integer.

-**Interactive Extra Credit Answer can be found at:** https://onlinegdb.com/HJBgnwMxD
+**Interactive Extra Credit Answer can be found at:** https://onlinegdb.com/HJBgnwMxD or in PrimeNumberExample within this repository.

 ### Unit 3: Functions: